JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Workbook_3_Topical_and_Doctrinal_Studies/Ministry.md

 >
 > “If any one would be first, he must be last of all and servant of all.”
 [Mark 9:35](/en/Bible/Mark/9#v35).
 >
 > “I was sick and you visited me, I was in prison and you came to me....as you did it to one of the least of these my brethren, you did it to me.”
-[Mat[UB 25:36.40](/en/Bible/Matthew/25#v36).
+[Mat 25:36.40](/en/Bible/Matthew/25#v36).
 >
 > “Go into all the world, and preach the gospel to the whole creation.”
 [Mark 16:15](/en/Bible/Mark/16#v15).